-At the beginning of 2018, the Foundation, like the rest of the country, was devastated by the untimely death of 14 year old Amy ‘Dolly’ Everett.
-Dolly was the victim of relentless bullying.
+At the beginning of 2018, the nation was stunned by the untimely death of 14-year-old Dolly Everett, a victim of relentless bullying.

-Established in Dolly’s memory by her parents, Kate and Tick Everett and her sister Meg, Dolly’s Dream acts as a voice for those who cannot speak for themselves and works to prevent the lives of other children being lost.
-They committed to making Dolly’s Dream a reality.
+Dolly’s parents, Kate and Tick Everett, established Dolly’s Dream to act as a voice for those who cannot speak for themselves and work to prevent the precious lives of other children and young people being lost.

 Do It For Dolly Day

 Do it for Dolly Day is about bringing the community together to celebrate kindness and unite in taking a stand against bullying.

 We know that at the moment coming together looks a little different.
 But what that also means is that a sense of community and togetherness is actually more important than ever.